Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Numerical results

 \section{Numerical results}

 In this section we analyze the QAOA performance on our LGT model, showing that the ground state can be prepared through shallow circuits with good fidelity both in the confined and in the topological phase.
+Unless otherwise stated, the numerical analysis is performed on a lattice with $3\times 3 $ plaquettes (18 qubits) and implemented through the python package Qiskit~\cite{Qiskit}, using the circuit sketched in Sec.~\ref{ssec:circuit}.
+Simulations of larger systems ($L=4,\ 5$), instead, exploit the mapping onto the 2D-TFIM to reduce the Hilbert space dimension and allow for the exact evaluation of the QAOA {\em Ansatz}.